 & the original entry of this series, which explains what the Maine Solar System Model is, and how I found it, you can read here.

 Of course, Venus is located right next to the town’s Chamber of Commerce sign.
-The correspondences of “money” and “relationships” does not get past us, Synchronicity.
+The correspondences of “money” and “relationships between businesses” does not get past us, Synchronicity.
 No it does not!